nbailly721/Chromatin-States-and-Transposable-Element-Expression-in-Canis-familiaris/README.md

   -te_chromatin_intersection.sh: Bash script used to associate normalized TE counts with chromatin states based on overlapping genomic coordinates.

   -te_expression_analysis.R: R script used to (1) normalize TE counts prior to chromatin state integration and (2) perform downstream statistical analyses and visualizations of TE expression across chromatin states.

+-"intersection_files" folder: Contains the tissue-specific TE–chromatin state overlap tables used for the downstream statistical analyses.

 **Datasets Used**